rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-retrieve-list-of-volumes-os-volumes.rst

     GET /os-volumes

-Retrieve list of volumes for your account.

-Retrieves the list of volumes for your account.
+This operation retrieves the list of volumes for your account.